nickdichev/lazyworktree/README.md

 ## Shell Integration (Zsh)

 To enable the "jump" functionality (changing your shell's current directory on exit), add the helper functions from `shell/functions.shell` to your `.zshrc`.
+The helper uses `--output-selection` to write the selected path to a temp file.

 Example configuration: